mm1ke/gentoo-scripts/README.md

 * 8 GB-RAM

 ## wwwtest.sh
 This script tries to get the http statuscode of every homepage of the `HOMEPAGE` variable.
 This script is more usefull if the `script_mode` is enabled as it will multiple lists of the result.
 These a sorted after maintainer, httpcode, package and a special filter.
-Futher more homepages which reply with a `301` statuscode (redirect) will be saved in special lists which checks the redirected page again.
+Further more homepages which reply with a `301` statuscode (redirect) will be saved in special lists which checks the redirected page again.

 ### Duration:
 A full run will take about **6,5 hours**.
 This was stopped on a:
 * Gentoo VM
 * Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz
 * 8 GB-RAM

+## maintainer.py
+This python script doesn't take any arguments and just prints every gentoo project and it members.

 # Usage: